-6 Overview.
+Overview.
 Overdevelopment and inappropriate development has increasingly become one of the most significant issues on Staten Island.
-Over the last two decades, the island's population 7 8 grew by 23.6 percent, making it one of the fastest growing counties in New York.
-The addition of 89,753 people between 1990 and 2010 was accompanied by approximately 36,930 new 9

-Island has established zoning for residential, commercial, and manufacturing districts in the 11 Project area.
-There are four different residential zoning districts, four commercial districts, and 12

-- one manufacturing zoning district in the Project area (see Table 3-5).
-All of the residential 13 zoning districts permit community facilities and open uses which serve the residents of these - 14 15
+Over the last two decades, the island's population grew by 23.6 percent, making it one of the fastest growing counties in New York.
+The addition of 89,753 people between 1990 and 2010 was accompanied by approximately 36,930 new housing units, an increase of almost 26.5 percent (NYCDEP 2013).
+The Borough of Staten Island has established zoning for residential, commercial, and manufacturing districts in the Project area.
+There are four different residential zoning districts, four commercial districts, and one manufacturing zoning district in the Project area (see Table 3-5).
+All of the residential zoning districts permit community facilities and open uses which serve the residents of these districts or which provide benefits to the specific residential environment (NYCPC 2003).